UHS is proud to provide care for LGBTQIA+ students.

 We recommend students follow guidelines for routine screening of sex-specific organs, like pap smears/gynecological exams, breast exams, prostate exams, etc. If you are uncomfortable with these types of exams, we are happy to talk with you about how to make it easier.

-- Hormone Therapy: Students can make appointments online through HealthConnect to start or continue hormone therapy.
+- Hormone Therapy: UHS provides hormone therapy for transgender students using an informed consent model.
+Students can make appointments online through HealthConnect to start or continue hormone therapy.

 Name, gender and sex assigned at birth documentation